jmparlett/JET/README.md

 - The `end` key moves to the end of the line

 ## Installation
 To install `jet` simply clone the repo and run `sudo make install` in the repo root.
-This place the `jet` binary in your `/usr/local/bin`.
+This places the `jet` binary in your `/usr/local/bin`.
 If you would like to place the binary elsewhere you can run `make` in the repo root and move the binary labled `jet` to your prefered location.